ektrah/nsec/docs/api/nsec.cryptography.key.md

     format of the key BLOB.

 blob
 : The span to fill with the key BLOB.
-The size of the span must be greater than
-    or equal to `Key.GetKeyBlobSize(key.Algorithm, format)` where `key` is the key to export.

 #### Returns